Dark565/EWL/readme.md

 This gives you a possiblity to <b>create windows, manage audio, render images and much more.</b>
 <h1>How to use QL</h1>
 <br>
-For first you have to define ql::main(int argc, char** argv).
-If you dont wanna use ql's main you can define QL_GIVE_ME_MY_MAIN_BAKA.
-This will give you your main back.
+QL has a complete collection of classes and function to manage multimedia and system.
-If you are using your main, you have to use ql::init(int, char**), unless you like sigsegv ;).
+If you want to know what does some function do, look on commentaries for functions in header files.
-QL has a complete collection of classes, which functions are descipted in comments.
-If you want to learn QL, you must dive into the code.
+In future this library will have a documentary for each aspect.